vimalrama/redux-registration-form-validation/README.md

 />
 ```

 To add the bank accounts, we used a FormSection.
 This gives us the desired nesting of the bank account details.
-The individual fields will be at `values.bankAccount.IBAN` and `values.bankAccount.BankName`.
-We need to validate the individual field values of the FormSection (for example: prevent saving if the IBAN is invalid, we can validate the IBAN using https://github.com/arhs/iban.js).
+The individual fields will be at `values.bankAccount.IBAN` and `values.bankAccount.bankName`.
+We need to validate the individual field values of the `FormSection` (for example: prevent saving if the IBAN is invalid, we can validate the IBAN using https://github.com/arhs/iban.js).
 We also want to hide the inner validations when the bank details form is hidden.

+Since we are saving the bank accounts out of redux-form, we need a way to integrate them with its validation.
 We use another virtual field `validate` to manually trigger validation at various points.
-For example, when removing all the added bank accounts, redux-form will not trigger validation because they were not added inside the form `values`.
-They were added in Redux state.
+For example, when removing all the added bank accounts, redux-form will not trigger validation because they were not added inside the form’s `values`.
 So we need a way to tell Redux-Form that something changed and we need to run the validation again.
-All we need is to dispatch a `change` or `blur` action on a registered field.
-So we add a virtual field:
+All we need is to dispatch a `change` or `blur` action on a field inside our form.
+So we add a virtual field that doesn’t display anything:

 ```jsx
 <Field